anna-boser/ET_agriculture/README.md

         * ECOSTRESS
             * dates.csv (2,1,7): every date where instantaneous ET information are available (metadata for ETinst_OGunits.tif)
             * ETinst_OGunits.tif (2,1,7): a resampled rasterbrick of all the instantaneous ET measurements.
 Note that the units have not yet been converted to mm.
+        * start_dates_yeargrouped.pkl and start_dates.pkl (2,1,6.5): The metadata for the PET rolling average. data.

     * for_analysis (1,0)